-- Analyze basic business transactions using the accounting equation; analyze and record transactions for merchandise purchases and sales using a perpetual system. - 2.
-Identify steps in the accounting cycle and explain accrual accounting and how it adds to the usefulness of financial statements; and prepare basic adjusting entries. - Calculate the cost of an inventory using various methods and explain the financial statement effects of choosing one method over the others.
+- 1. Analyze basic business transactions using the accounting equation; analyze and record transactions for merchandise purchases and sales using a perpetual system. - 2.
+Identify steps in the accounting cycle and explain accrual accounting and how it adds to the usefulness of financial statements; and prepare basic adjusting entries. - 3.
+Calculate the cost of an inventory.
 Analyze the effect of inventory errors on current and future financial statements and compute the lower of cost or market value of inventory. - 4.
-Explain the use of special journals and subsidiary ledgers in an accounting system. - 5.
-Explain why internal control procedures are needed in a large organization and state the broad principles of internal control.
+Understand the use of special journals and subsidiary ledgers in an accounting system. - 5.
+Explain why internal control procedures are needed in a large organization and state the broad principles of internal control. - Estimate accounts receivable uncollectibles using methods based on sales and accounts receivable.